ctkerns/tmux-sessionator/README.md

 If the optional directory was specified, the newly created session will begin in this directory.

-If the session is not open, but a layout file already exists, the session will be initialized from the layout file.

 ### Integrating with other tools.
 ```prefix + R``` is just a shortcut for running the script
 ```INSTALL_PATH/sessionator/scripts/load-layout.sh```.
 You can run this script